 Query Performance

 Databricks Photon Engine delivers up to 12x faster analytics than standard Spark for SQL queries.
-I’ve seen complex aggregations that took 45 seconds drop to 4 seconds after enabling Photon.
+Users report complex aggregations that took 45 seconds dropping to 4 seconds after enabling Photon.
 The vectorized execution engine processes data in batches rather than row-by-row, unlocking modern CPU capabilities.

 For ML workloads, Databricks shines with serverless GPU compute.
 Training deep learning models that previously took 6 hours now complete in 90 minutes.
 The platform automatically scales GPU resources and releases them when idle.

 Snowflake’s query optimizer excels at ad-hoc analytics and BI queries.
 The automatic clustering and pruning mean data analysts get sub-second responses for most dashboard queries.
-I’ve watched teams run 50+ concurrent Tableau reports without performance degradation.
+Teams regularly run 50+ concurrent Tableau reports without performance degradation.

 Where Snowflake struggles: complex data transformations with custom Python/Java logic.
 You’re limited to SQL and JavaScript UDFs, which can’t match the flexibility of full Spark clusters.